manan999/manan999.github.io/study/MC unit 3.md

 ---matter---

 A WML task is an element that specifies an action to be performed by the browser, rather than something to be displayed.
-For example, the action of changing to a new card is represented by a <go> task element, and the action of returning to the previous card visited is represented by a <prev> task element.
+For example, the action of changing to a new card is represented by a &lt;go&gt; task element, and the action of returning to the previous card visited is represented by a &lt;prev&gt; task element.
 Task elements encapsulate all the information required to perform the action.

 WML provides following four elements to handle four WML tasks called go task, pre task, refresh task and noop taks.